 Here are our magnificent seven:

-Wander up the hill side of this incredible, subtropical garden and take in the views across Mount’s Bay.
+Wander up the hillside of this incredible, subtropical garden and take in the views across Mount’s Bay.
 Enjoy the exotic planting, unique sculptures, camera obscura and underground domed chamber especially built to take in the view of the sky.
 There are surprises around every corner!
 Open from 12th February.
-Delicious meals are served at The Kitchen with adjacent garden shop.
+Delicious meals are served at The Kitchen with an adjacent garden shop.